Seasonal thermal energy storage: Underground thermal energy storage

 The strata can be anything from sand to crystalline hardrock, and depending on engineering factors the depth can be from 50 to 300 m.
 Spacings have ranged from 3 to 8 m.
 Thermal models can be used to predict seasonal temperature variation in the ground, including the establishment of a stable temperature regime which is achieved by matching the inputs and outputs of heat over one or more annual cycles.
 Warm-temperature seasonal heat stores can be created using borehole fields to store surplus heat captured in summer to actively raise the temperature of large thermal banks of soil so that heat can be extracted more easily (and more cheaply) in winter.
-Interseasonal Heat Transfer uses water circulating in pipes embedded in asphalt solar collectors to transfer heat to Thermal Banks created in borehole fields.
+Inter-seasonal Heat Transfer uses water circulating in pipes embedded in asphalt solar collectors to transfer heat to Thermal Banks created in borehole fields.
 A ground source heat pump is used in winter to extract the warmth from the Thermal Bank to provide space heating via underfloor heating.
 A high Coefficient of performance is obtained because the heat pump starts with a warm temperature of 25 °C from the thermal store, instead of a cold temperature of 10 °C from the ground.
 A BTES operating at Richard Stockton College since 1995 at a peak of about 29 °C consists of 400 boreholes 130 m deep under a 3.5 acre parking lot.
 It has a heat loss of 2% over six months.
 The upper temperature limit for a BTES store is 85 °C due to characteristics of the PEX pipe used for BHEs, but most do not approach that limit.
 Boreholes can be either grout- or water-filled depending on geological conditions, and usually have a life expectancy in excess of 100 years.
 Both a BTES and its associated district heating system can be expanded incrementally after operation begins, as at Neckarsulm, Germany.

 BTES stores generally do not impair use of the land, and can exist under buildings, agricultural fields and parking lots.
-An example of one of the several kinds of STES illustrates well the capability of interseasonal heat storage.
+An example of one of the several kinds of STES illustrates well the capability of inter-seasonal heat storage.
 In Alberta, Canada, the homes of the Drake Landing Solar Community (in operation since 2007), get 97% of their year-round heat from a district heat system that is supplied by solar heat from solar-thermal panels on garage roofs.
-This feat – a world record – is enabled by interseasonal heat storage in a large mass of native rock that is under a central park.
+This feat – a world record – is enabled by inter-seasonal heat storage in a large mass of native rock that is under a central park.
 The thermal exchange occurs via a cluster of 144 boreholes, drilled 37 m into the earth.
 Each borehole is 155 mm in diameter and contains a simple heat exchanger made of small diameter plastic pipe, through which water is circulated.
 No heat pumps are involved.